vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 The Tanzu CLI supports three targets: `global`, `kubernetes` (alias `k8s`), and `mission-control` (alias `tmc`).

-Each plugin is associated with one of the above targets. `global`` is a special target that links the plugin under the root tanzu cli command.
+Each plugin is associated with one of the above targets. `global` is a special target that links the plugin under the root tanzu cli command.

 Below are some examples of plugin invocation commands formed for different targets:

-- PluginName: `foo`, Target: `kubernetes`, Commnd: `tanzu kubernetes foo`
+- PluginName: `foo`, Target: `kubernetes`, Command: `tanzu kubernetes foo`
-- PluginName: `bar`, Target: `mission-control`, Commnd: `tanzu mission-control bar`
+- PluginName: `bar`, Target: `mission-control`, Command: `tanzu mission-control bar`
-- PluginName: `baz`, Target: `global`, Commnd: `tanzu baz`
+- PluginName: `baz`, Target: `global`, Command: `tanzu baz`

 For backward compatibility reasons, the plugins with the `kubernetes` target are also available under the root `tanzu` command along with the `tanzu kubernetes` command.